gustavodiasag/dsa/README.md

 # dsa

-Implementations of a few data structures and algorithms following Kyle Loudon's [Mastering Algorithms with C](https://everythingcomputerscience.com/books/Mastering-Algorithms-with-C-Loudon.pdf) aimed at practicing with some fundamental software engineering ideas, such as modularity, readability, simplicity and consistency of code.
+Implementations of a few data structures following Kyle Loudon's [Mastering Algorithms with C](https://everythingcomputerscience.com/books/Mastering-Algorithms-with-C-Loudon.pdf).
+The project is basically an exercise on modularity, readability, simplicity and consistency of code whithin a fictional library.

-Given that the purpose of the project involves practicing those concepts, a considerably large number of operations are not focused on achieving the maximum performance of its category.
+Considering that purpose, most implementations provided don't focus heavily on correctess or efficiency.
+The main goal is to define clear structuring of interfaces and apply as much data abstraction principles as possible.